KenGibb/Survey-Says/README.md

 - Follow and unfollow other users
 - Make a Rant
 - Reply to a Rant
+- Add Photos to their feed
-- Delete their Rant/Reply
+- Delete their Rant/Reply/Photo
 - Edit their Rant/Reply
 - Like or Dislike a Rant
+- See their followed user's feed
 - Change password or username
-- See their followed user's feed
+- Change profile picture
 - Delete their account

 **Unregistered users** will be able to:
-- Create a new acount
+- Create a new acount using an username (and email?) and password

 **Registered Users** will be able to:
 - Log into their account using a username and password